 If you or somebody you love was injured or killed by a speeding trucker, the experienced truck accident legal team at Isaacs & Isaacs will help you to get the justice and compensation you deserve and need in this time of crisis.
-Speeding truck accidents require an experienced attorney who knows the law.
+Speeding collisions require an experienced truck accident attorney who knows the law.
 We win or settle 99% of cases and have recovered more than $1 billion for our clients in KY, IN, and OH.
 Contact us now and let’s begin your claim.

 Speeding Down the Highway in a Gigantic Truck is Deadly